ArthorCui/TutorialsPoint/memcached/mem-prepend-data.md

 ##Syntax
-Memcached set command is used to set a value to key; if the key does not exist, a new key is created and value is assigned to that key.
+Memcached prepend command is used to add data in an existing key.
+This data is added before the existing data of the key.

-The basic syntax of Memcached set command is as shown below
+The basic syntax of Memcached prepend command is as shown below
 ```
-set key flags exptime bytes [noreply]
+prepend key flags exptime bytes [noreply]
 value
 ```